SAP-archive/yaas-storefront/Quickstart.md

 Now that the simplified storefront is installed locally on your machine and ready to use, you can send events to SAP Hybris Profile just by clicking on the storefront.

-> The simplified storefront supports two event types only: `PageViewEvent` and `ProductDetailPageViewEvent`.
+> The simplified storefront supports three event types only: `PageViewEvent`, `ProductDetailPageViewEvent` and `CategoryPageViewEvent`.

 Interactions with the storefront create events.
-Open or refresh the storefront website to create a `PageViewEvent`, or click on the product of your choice to create a `ProductDetailPageViewEvent`.
+Click on the product of your choice to create a `ProductDetailPageViewEvent`, click on the youtube video linkt to send a `PageViewEvent`, or switch the category to send a `CategoryPageViewEvent`.
 The enrichers contained within the **Profile Services for Commerce** package that your tenant is subscribed to react to these events, and introduce changes to the graph, for example by creating nodes or relationships.

 ## Step 5: Track events